scionproto-contrib/jpan/doc/Design.md

 ## Paths

+`Path` contains a destination IA:IP:port, a raw path and a first hop IP:port.

-There are two types of paths (both inherit `Path`:
+There are two subclasses of paths (both inherit `Path`):

 - `RequestPath` are used to send initial request.
 They are retrieved from a path service and contain meta information.
 - `ResponsePath` are used to respond to a client request.
 They are extracted from SCION packets.

-`Path` contains a destination IA:IP:port, a raw path and a first hop IP:port.
-`RequestPath` also contains path meta information.
-`ResponsePath` also contains origin IA:IP:port.
+  They also contains origin ISD/AS:IP:port.

+### Design choices - Subclassing InetSocketAddress

+`Path` is a subclass of `InetSocketAddress`.
+This is useful for `DatagramChannel`'s `receive()` (which returns an `InetScoketAddress`) and `send()` which requires an `InetSocketAddress` as argument.

+The catch here is that `Path` has `getAddress()` and `getPort()` which are now contracted to return the *remote* IP/port.
+Ideally they would be called `getRemoteAddress()` and`getRemotePort()` but that is not possible.

+### Design choices - Mutable & separate "details"

+For concurrent usage, `Path`s should be thread safe.
+THis would ideally be achieved by making them immutable.
+The problem is that paths expire or can otherwise be invalidated.
+We could make this explicit and force API users to either manage expiry/invalidation manually.

+The alternative is to move the path of `Path` that is mutable to a new class `PathDetails`.
+`PathDetails` is itself immutable and is referenced atomically from `Path`, so thread safe behaviour is still easily achievable.

 ## DatagramSocket